-The DSL-2600U device is an affordable high-end ADSL/Ethernet router developed for home and SOHO (Small Office/Home Office) networks.
+The DSL-2740U device is an affordable high-end ADSL/Ethernet router developed for home and SOHO (Small Office/Home Office) networks.
 It provides fast and simple broadband access to the Internet and a shared connection for multi users.
 The device allows accessing the Internet via ADSL technology and via Ethernet technology.

-DSL-2600U provides all the essentials for creating a secure high-speed wireless and wired network: ADSL/ADSL2/ADSL2+ standards, Fast Ethernet standard, the built-in firewall, the QoS engine, and numerous additional features.
+DSL-2740U provides all the essentials for creating a secure high-speed wireless and wired network: ADSL/ADSL2/ADSL2+ standards, Fast Ethernet standard, the built-in firewall, the QoS engine, and numerous additional features.

-The router is equipped with an ADSL port to connect to an ADSL line and an Ethernet port, which can be used to connect one computer or switch or to connect to a private Ethernet line.
+The router is equipped with an ADSL port to connect to an ADSL line and 4 Ethernet ports to connect workstations.
+Due to this feature, DSL-2740U represents a moderate-priced solution for creating wired networks without an additional switch.
+In addition, any Ethernet port of the device can be used to connect to a private Ethernet line.

-Also DSL-2600U can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n.
+Also DSL-2740U can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n1.
 The router supports multiple functions for the wireless interface: several security standards (WEP, WPA/WPA2), MAC address filtering, and the WPS function.

-The wireless router DSL-2600U includes a built-in firewall.
+The wireless router DSL-2740U includes a built-in firewall.
 The advanced security functions minimize threats of hacker attacks, prevent unwanted intrusions to your network, and block access to unwanted websites for users of your LAN.

-You can configure and manage the settings of the wireless router DSL-2600U via the user-friendly web-based interface (the interface is available in several languages).
+You can configure and manage the settings of the wireless router DSL-2740U via the user-friendly web-based interface (the interface is available in several languages).

-The maximum speed of the wireless connection is limited by the chipset up to 65Mbps.
+1 The maximum speed of the wireless connection is limited by the chipset up to 135Mbps.

-Specifications\
+Specifications